healthykim/devp2p/caps/eth.md

 ### NewPooledTransactionHashes (0x08)

-`[txtypes: B, [txsize₁: P, txsize₂: P, ...], [txhash₁: B_32, txhash₂: B_32, ...]]`
+`[txtypes: B, [txsize₁: P, txsize₂: P, ...], [txhash₁: B_32, txhash₂: B_32, ...], custodyInfo: B]`

 This message announces one or more transactions that have appeared in the network and which have not yet been included in a block.
-The message payload describes a list of of transactions, but note that it is encoded as three separate elements.
+The message payload describes a list of of transactions, but note that it is encoded as four separate elements.

 The `txtypes` element is a byte array containing the announced [transaction types].
-The other two payload elements refer to the sizes and hashes of the announced transactions.
+The other three payload elements refer to the sizes, hashes of the announced transactions and the cell IDs that the sending peer has stored.
-All three payload elements must contain an equal number of items.
+The txtypes, sizes, and hashes must contain an equal number of items.

 `txsizeₙ` refers to the length of the 'consensus encoding' of a typed transaction, i.e. the byte size of `tx-type || tx-data` for typed transactions, and the size of the RLP-encoded `legacy-tx` for non-typed legacy transactions.

+The custodyInfo element is a bitmap marking the IDs of cells in the transaction payload stored by the sending peer, with each stored cell’s index set to 1.

 The recommended soft limit for this message is 4096 items (~150 KiB).

 To be maximally helpful, nodes should inform peers of all transactions that they may not be aware of.
+This includes cases where the remote peer might not have the transaction itself or the cells corresponding to its cel IDs.
 However, nodes should only announce hashes of transactions that the remote peer could reasonably be considered not to know, but it is better to return more transactions than to have a nonce gap in the pool.